ExeqZ/simple-upload/README.md

 # Simple Upload

 ## Overview
-**Simple Upload** is a modern, secure web application for uploading one or multiple files to an Azure Blob Storage container.
-The app features a clean, intuitive React interface and a Python Flask backend.
-It uses Azure Managed Identity for secure access—no secrets or SAS keys are stored in code or configuration.
+**Simple Upload** is a secure web application for uploading one or multiple files to an Azure Blob Storage container.
+The app features a Python Flask backend and uses Azure Managed Identity for secure access—no secrets or SAS keys are stored in code or configuration.

 ## Features
 - Upload single or multiple files (including large files)
-- Modern, clear, and responsive UI
 - Uses Azure Managed Identity for storage access
 - Easy deployment to Azure using ARM templates

 ## Prerequisites
 - Azure subscription
 - Python 3.11+ and pip
-- Node.js and npm (for the React client)

 ## Quick Deploy